 The video on this topic is here:

-The behind the scenes plus additional shot set-up tips for the photo of Bryt taken on this afternoon (in the thumbnail!) can be seen by any active Premium Member (MTog) here:
+The behind the scenes plus additional shot set-up tips for the photo of Bryt taken on this afternoon (in the thumbnail!) can be seen by any active Member (MTog) in the MTog Vault.

-(if you are not an MTog, you won’t be able to see the video.
-To access this content and a load more extra bits, check out the info on becoming a member here)
+To access this content and a load more extra bits, check out the info on becoming a member here.

 What is depth of field